 The David C. Isenberg Family Early Childhood Center is dedicated to providing a quality, child-centered, developmental program that includes age appropriate educational and Judaic experiences in a secure and loving atmosphere that fosters cognitive, physical, emotional, and social growth.

 Fully licensed by Rhode Island’s Department of Children, Youth, and Families, the ECC adheres to all DCYF regulations, policies, and procedures.
-Committed to meeting national standards of quality, the Alliance JCC Early Childhood Center is also accredited by the National Association for the Education of the Young Child (NAEYC) as well as Bright Stars.
+Committed to meeting national standards of quality, the ECC is also accredited by the National Association for the Education of Young Children (NAEYC) as well as Bright Stars.
 Our care providers and teachers are carefully screened, chosen for their love of children, and trained in CPR and first aid.
 We also have a registered nurse on staff.

 Bring your child into a warm, caring environment that fosters positive Jewish identity and values, while creating a sense of community and respecting the diverse backgrounds of our ECC families.

 The Infant Toddler Program provides quality care and education for young infants (ages 3-9 months), mobile infants (ages 8 months to 19 months), and toddlers (ages 16-36 months).
 The ratio for staff to infants is 1 to 3 and for staff to toddlers is 1 to 4 to ensure that your child is getting the attention and stimulation he or she needs.
 A dairy/kosher lunch is included for our all day kids.

 In addition to the regular program, children age 2 and older may participate in weekly swim lessons.

 Young children learn best by doing.
 Learning requires active thinking and experimenting, to find out how things work, and to learn firsthand about the world in which we live.